Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/Sharpness.md

 ## Description

 Set the sharpness level of the image.
+Positive values increase sharpness (more defined edges), negative values lower it (softer edges).
 To determine sharpness automatically by camera controller, set it to `Auto` (-4).

 !!!
 Tip